fusionfoto/swiftclientgui-mdsearch-plugin/README.md

 ## How do I write a search plugin?
 Your plugin can be any webpage that can generate JSON.
 The JSON you create on the page will be sent to SwiftStack client via `postMessage()`.

-On page load, Client will send an **init-data** message with information about the elasticsearch endpoint and any previous search you ran (which you can choose to discard if you want).
+On page load, Client will send an **swiftstackclient-init-data** message with information about the elasticsearch endpoint and any previous search you ran (which you can choose to discard if you want).

 Then you can, optionally:

- - Validate the message by sending a **validation-request** message (and listening for a response);
+ - Validate the message by sending a **swiftstackclient-validation-request** message (and listening for a response);
- - Tell the client to run your search with a **search-request** message (optionally, you can also listen for a response).
+ - Tell the client to run your search with a **swiftstackclient-search-request** message (optionally, you can also listen for a response).

 Examples of doing this are in [`ui.js`](https://github.com/swiftstack/swiftclientgui-mdsearch-plugin/blob/master/ui.js), and the interface is below.